Constant Contact vs Mailchimp: The Honest Comparison (2026)

 Mailchimp’s workflow feels more sophisticated to me.
 I like the flexible scheduling and automated send-time optimization that actually learns from subscriber behavior.
 The multivariate testing has been a game-changer for my campaigns—being able to test subject lines, content, and timing simultaneously gives me real insights.

-The predictive analytics suggesting optimal send times based on subscriber behavior?
+Predictive analytics suggesting optimal send times based on subscriber behavior?
 That’s saved me from plenty of poor timing decisions and improved delivery to each recipient’s inbox.

 Feature